craftedbygc/taxi/README.md

 In the above example, if the user was navigating from `/pages/specific` to the homepage, only the second example would match and run the "something" transition.

-This is because the first example registers the catch all **before** the specific rule, so the specific one is never reached.
+This is because the first example registers the catch-all **before** the specific rule, so the specific one is never reached.

 **Please note:** Your regex is wrapped inside `^` and `$` automatically, so a regex of `/api` will match `/api` **but not** `/v2/api`.
 Keep this in mind when adding routing rules!